travischen0219/EMH-demo/README.md

 Once you run this script, you will see two files created under the root directory:

 - `[COMPANION_NAME]_chat_history.txt`: This outputs all of the chat history stored in Upstash
 - `[COMPANION_NAME_]_character_ai_data.txt`: This outputs the data you need in order to re-create the companion on Character.ai.
-You can find Character.ai character configurations under "View Character Settings" on any newly-created characters.
+You can find Character.ai character configurations under "View Character Settings" on any newly-created Character.

 ## Refs